-- 9.67 The ACTU submits that the statistical analysis of the existing regulatory regime is also compromised by the phenomenon of the "discontented non-requestor". - 9.68 By way of example, the Murray Report at [68] outlines data that 15% of workers reported that flexibility was "not possible or available" in their jobs.
-112 Other data suggests that 50% of male partners to mothers of children under 2 who did not use flexible work arrangements considered that flexible work arrangements were unavailable in their jobs.
-113

-- 9.69 The ACTU submits114 that there is a large proportion of employees who do not ask for flexibility arrangements because: - (a) they think their application would be rejected so it is not worth asking; or - (b) they think flexible work was frowned upon and potential could result in reprisals. - 9.70 In the submission of the Australian Chamber, there is no evidence (in fact the evidentiary position suggests strongly to the contrary) that employees are self-regulating their requests on the basis that employers will arbitrarily refuse their requests.
-It appears much more likely that such selfregulation occurs as a result of an individual employee's understanding that some flexibility requests are not possible or practical in their role.
-A decision not to ask for an impractical (or impossible) accommodation is not something which demonstrates any inherent unfairness or failure of the existing minimum safety net, but merely an employee's rational assessment of whether their preferences can be accommodated within the scope of their current role. - 9.71 It is of course acknowledged that, as inferred by Dr Murray at [68] of her Report, an employee's perception that flexible working arrangements are not possible in a particular role will not always be correct. - 9.72 It is also true that an employer's assessment that flexible working arrangements are not possible in a particular role may not always be correct. - 9.73 This does not (and in light of the balance of the evidentiary material filed in this case, cannot) establish that a particular employee's preferences are possible to accommodate in every role, in every case (as would be required by the Claim). - 9.74 As the evidence discloses, there are many scenarios in which a particular employee's preferences are either not possible to accommodate or would impose limitations or costs which are not sustainable. - 9.75 In the view of the Australian Chamber, the best and most appropriate judges of whether certain working arrangements are possible in a particular enterprise are those managing that enterprise. - 9.76 Where an employer makes an inappropriate decision following a flexibility request, the appropriate protections and remedies are outlined from 6.28 above.
+- 9.105 The ACTU submits that the statistical analysis of the existing regulatory regime is also compromised by the phenomenon of the "discontented non-requestor". - 9.106 By way of example, the Murray Report at [68] outlines data that 15% of workers reported that flexibility was "not possible or available" in their jobs.296 Other data suggests that 50% of male partners to mothers of children under 2 who did not use flexible work arrangements considered that flexible work arrangements were unavailable in their jobs.297 - 9.107 The ACTU submits298 that there is a large proportion of employees who do not ask for flexibility arrangements because: - (a) they think their application would be rejected so it is not worth asking; or - (b) they think flexible work was frowned upon and potential could result in reprisals. - 9.108 In the submission of the Australian Chamber, there is no evidence (in fact the evidentiary position suggests strongly to the contrary) that employees are self-regulating their requests on the basis that employers will arbitrarily refuse their requests.
+It appears much more likely that such self-regulation occurs as a result of an individual employee's understanding that some flexibility requests are not possible or practical in their role.
+A decision not to ask for an impractical (or impossible) accommodation is not something which demonstrates any inherent unfairness or failure of the existing minimum safety net, but merely an employee's rational assessment of whether their preferences can be accommodated within the scope of their current role. - 9.109 It is of course acknowledged that, as inferred by Dr Murray at [68] of her Report, an employee's perception that flexible working arrangements are not possible in a particular role will not always be correct. - 9.110 It is also true that an employer's assessment that flexible working arrangements are not possible in a particular role may not always be correct.